GalloFrancesco04/ReactNativeCalendarEnhanced/README.md

 - **Customizable Appearance**: Modify colors, styles, and icons to match your app's theme.
 - **Date Selection**: Easily handle date selection with the `onSelectDate` callback.
 - **Custom Icons**: Display custom icons for specific dates using the `dateIcons` prop.
-- **Default Icon**: Set a default icon for dates without specific icons using the `defaultIcon` prop.
+- **Default Icon**: Set a default icon for dates with `null` values in the `dateIcons` prop.
 - **Today Button**: Quickly navigate to the current date with the "Go to Today" button.
 - **Flexible Week Start**: Choose whether the week starts on Monday or Sunday.

 ### Notes

 - Ensure you have the `react-native-vector-icons` package installed if you plan to use icons.
-- The `dateIcons` prop allows you to map specific dates to custom icons.
-Use the `defaultIcon` prop to set a fallback icon for dates without specific icons.
+- For the `dateIcons` prop, keys should be in the format 'YYYY-MM-DD' (e.g., '2023-12-25').
+- You can use string values in the `dateIcons` prop to reference FontAwesome icon names.
+- To use the default icon for a specific date, set its value to `null` in the `dateIcons` object.

 ## Learn more